MichelML/presence/README.md

 ## Third-party technologies
 As of the last edit of this README, _Presence_ is supported by the following third-party technologies:

-* [Materialize](http://materializecss.com/) - Material Design appearance of the application
+* [Materialize](http://materializecss.com/) - Grid and cross-platform standardisation of the application
 * [jQuery](https://jquery.com/) - Materialize dependency
 * [Google Fonts](https://www.google.com/fonts) - Fonts of the application